Francormin/Francormin/README.md

 <img src="https://github.com/Francormin/Francormin/blob/main/assets/profile-gif.gif" alt="gif" />

 ## 👨‍💻 About Me
-<p align="center">I am currently a Technician in Social Communication, it only remains the final thesis to obtain the bachelor’s degree.
+<p align="center">I currently have an associate degree in Social Communication, and it only remains the final thesis to obtain the bachelor degree.
 In recent years, I have been interested in technologies in general and programming in particular.
 I feel that this orientation change was very successful, for which I am very proud and I look forward to learn more about different technologies and programming languages.
 Besides, I have been graduated recently from the Full-Stack Web Development career at Henry’s Bootcamp!
 And nowadays, I am looking for my first tech job opportunity.</p>
 <br>

 ✔️ Tech Stack: JavaScript, HTML, CSS, Node.js, Express, React, Redux, PostgreSQL, Sequelize, Prisma